atlasd-geo/atlasd/How green are you?.md

 5. When you're ready, head over to [Contribution Guidelines]().

 ## I have a bit of experience.
 Right on.
 We recommend VSCode and the extensions above.
-Other recommendations will be provided on a repo-by-repo bases.
+Other recommendations will be provided on a repo-by-repo basis.
 When you're ready, head over to [Contribution Guidelines]().

 ## I'm a vet.
 You probably aren't reading this.